canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

 Deploying "data-integrator" from charm-hub charm "data-integrator", revision 11 in channel stable on noble
 ```

-### Relate to Charmed Apache Kafka
+### Relate to Charmed Apache Kafka K8s

-Now that the Database Integrator charm has been set up, we can relate it to Charmed Apache Kafka.
+Now that the Database Integrator charm has been set up, we can relate it to Charmed Apache Kafka K8s.
 This will automatically create a username, password, and database for the Database Integrator charm.
 Relate the two applications with:

 ```shell
 juju integrate data-integrator kafka